vizui/designpatterns/docs/components/accordions.md

 #### Standard

-The standard style provides more definition between the panel and internal/surrounding content.
+The standard style provides more distinction between the panel and internal/surrounding content.
 This is useful for more complex layouts.

 {::nomarkdown}
 <div class="pl-preview">